MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 above the image.

-To create an *Image* notification, you instantiate a `Notification.Builder` object as before, and then create and insert a [BigPictureStyle](https://developer.xamarin.com/api/type/Android.App.Notification+BigPictureStyle/) object into the `Notification.Builder` object.
+To create an *Image* notification, you instantiate a `NotificationCompat.Builder` object as before, and then create and insert a [BigPictureStyle](https://developer.xamarin.com/api/type/Android.App.Notification+BigPictureStyle/) object into the `NotificationCompat.Builder` object.
 For example:

 ```csharp
 // Instantiate the Image (Big Picture) style: